aptech/docs/docs/getcollabelvalues.rst

     :param X: data with metadata.
     :type X: NxK dataframe

-    :param columns: Optional argument, the names or indicies of the categorical or string variables in *X* to get labels from.
+    :param columns: Optional argument, The names or indices of the categorical or string columns to query.
 Default = all columns.
     :type columns: Mx1 vector or string array

     :return x_labels_sa: labels assigned to the categorical or string variables in *X* specified by *columns*.